JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2024-01-10-overwatch-2-using-kafka-topics-to-retrieve-player-details.md

 Recently two things have been on my mind.

-**A﻿t work:** data pipelines which non-technical teams require support to understand how they can plug into to achieve their business objectives.
+**A﻿t work:** explaining data pipelines to non-technical teams who require support in understanding how to use to achieve their business objectives.
 Enabled by Kafka (not the Lebanese minced lamb dish).

 **N﻿ot at work:** Overwatch 2.
 Nothing beats after a long day jumping into Discord with your friends to join a 5v5 deathmatch where you fight until your fingers hurt and you need a new keyboard to gloriously...lose?